OpenFn/docs/docs/manage-projects/staging-prod.md

 slug: /staging-prod
 ---

 It's a safe and efficient practice to use separate production and staging/testing projects to build out and test your workflows before starting to use them in production.
-This can be made seamless using Version Control.
-This guide walks you through how to set up your OpenFn projects and GitHub repo and gives you two examples of how to manage your Staging > Production workflow: one for new projects, and one for existing projects where you want to add a staging project and branch.
+This can be made seamless using [Version Control]((../manage-projects/link-to-gh.md).
+This guide walks you through how to set up your OpenFn projects and GitHub repo and gives you two examples of how to manage your `Staging > Production` workflow: one for new projects, and one for existing projects where you want to add a staging project and branch.

 ### Setup for new projects

-1. First, create a Production and a Staging project on OpenFn
+1. First, create a `Production` and a `Staging` project on OpenFn (2 projects)

 ![Prod and Staging Projects](/img/openfn_prod_staging.png)

-2. Choose/create a GitHub repo for your project, and create a staging branch
+2. Choose/create a GitHub repo for your project, and create a `staging` branch

 ![Prod and Main Branches](/img/staging_prod_branches_gh.png)

-3. Connect your projects to the main and staging respectively - use [this guide](../manage-projects/link-to-gh.md) to set up the connection
+3. Connect your projects to the `main` and `staging` respectively - use [this guide](../manage-projects/link-to-gh.md) to set up the connection
-4. In each repo, create an empty .js file for your job.
+4. In each repo, create an empty `.js` file for your job.
 Make sure they have the same name and path on each repo (e.g. `upsert-contacts.js`).
 These will store the code for the job they'll be linked to in the next step.

 5. When you connected the branches to your projects in step 3 above, there was a `spec.yaml` file automatically created on the branch after the first sync (along with two other configuration files).
 Open these files on GitHub, and locate your job in the file.
 Replace the contents of `body` with: `path:  {path to the related js file}`.
 Do this on both your `main` and `staging` branches.